Acxiom/metalus/spark-pipeline-engine/readme.md

 pipeline being executed, it will need a step that reads the data from the parquet table.
 By passing the DataFrame from the first pipeline into the *executeIfEmpty* attribute, the step will only be executed if the the DataFrame is missing.
 This allows sharing the DAG across pipelines which will also allow Spark to perform optimizations.

+#### Step Groups
+A step-group is a step that executes another pipeline.
+The embedded pipeline will be executed in an isolated manner from the main pipeline.
+A mappings parameter is used to populate the execution globals.

+##### Pipeline Manager
+The PipelineManager is an abstraction that provides access to pipelines that are used by step groups.

 #### Flow Control
 There are two ways to stop pipelines: